edward-le-coding/cpsc436-carbon-emissions-cda-project/README.md

 Policy:
 - linking to another page https://www.homeandlearn.co.uk/WD/wds5pA.html
 Policy Dataset:
-1. needed to edit the start years of some to be just one year.
-2. needed to just have one word in 'status of implementation' column. below are links i used to find the start years
+below are links i used to find the start years
 - Ontario Emissions Reduction fund date 2021 https://www.nrcan.gc.ca/science-and-data/funding-partnerships/funding-opportunities/current-funding-opportunities/emissions-reduction-fund/22781
 - 'Alberta Coal-Fired Electricity Generation phaseout*' https://globalnews.ca/news/7502144/alberta-coal-power-ahead-of-schedule/